faithinjesusbr/faithinjesusbr-fe-em-jesus/replit.md

 - Protected routes with AuthGuard component

 ### Database Schema
-The application uses twelve main entities:
+The application uses an extended comprehensive schema with twenty-five main entities:
-- **Users**: Authentication and user management
+- **Users**: Authentication and user management with admin roles
 - **Devotionals**: Daily spiritual content with title, content, verse, and date
 - **Verses**: Bible verses with book, chapter, verse references
 - **Prayers**: User prayer requests and tracking